Good Counsel College, New Ross

-St Augustine's and Our Lady of Good Counsel College (Coláiste na Dea Comhairle), New Ross, known as "Good Counsel College" by its students and residents of the local area, is an all-boys secondary school in County Wexford, Ireland, which caters for over 850 students.
-It was founded and is now conducted by the Irish Augustinians.
-It is one of only two secondary schools in Ireland under the order of the Augustinians, with the other being in Dungarvan, County Waterford.
-It is the largest school in New Ross.
-The current principal is Mark O Brien, who assumed the post in 2013, after the principal Fr.
-John Hennebry O.S.A. took the position of Provincial of the Order of Saint Augustine.
+Good Counsel College (Coláiste na Dea Comhairle), also known as St Augustine's and Our Lady of Good Counsel College, is an all-boys secondary school in New Ross, County Wexford, Ireland.
+It was founded and is overseen by the Order of Saint Augustine in Ireland.
+It is one of two secondary schools in Ireland under the trusteeship of the Augustinian Order, with the other being in St Augustine's College, Dungarvan, County Waterford.
+Good Counsel College is the largest school in New Ross.
+As of 2026, school had an enrollment of over 760 and the principal was Mark O'Brien.

 Patron saint

-The college is named in honour of the 4th-century saint Augustine of Hippo, a philosopher and theologian whose writings were very influential in the doctrinal development of Western Christianity.
+The college is named in honour of the 4th-century saint Augustine of Hippo, a philosopher and theologian whose writings were influential in the doctrinal development of Western Christianity.

+Good Counsel College is one of two schools in Ireland under the trusteeship of the Irish province of the Augustinian Order and the Augustinian School Trust.

-Other English-speaking Augustinian schools with the same patron include one in Richland, New Jersey and one in San Diego, California – both in the United States; Colegio San Agustin-Bacolod, Colegio San Agustin, Biñan and Colegio San Agustin, Makati in the Philippines; a school in Malta, another Irish one in Dungarvan, and one in Sydney, Australia.
+Other Augustinian schools in Ireland include St Augustine's College, Dungarvan.
+English-speaking Augustinian schools elsewhere in the world, with the same patron, include one in Richland, New Jersey and in San Diego, California (both in the United States), Colegio San Agustin-Bacolod, Colegio San Agustin, Biñan and Colegio San Agustin, Makati in the Philippines, as well as a school in Malta and one in Sydney, Australia.